 Piqua Central is fortunate to have a full-time nurse servicing our students.
-If a student becomes injured or ill at school she/he is to notify the teacher.
+If a student becomes injured or ill at school she/he is to notify the teacher and request permission to go to the clinic/office.
+The nurse/office personnel will determine whether the student should remain in school or go home.
 If the injuries/illness are minor, the student will be treated and may return to class.
-If medical attention is required, the office/school nurse will follow the school's emergency procedures and attempt to make contact with the student's parents.
-A student who becomes ill during the school day should request permission to go to the clinic.
-The nurse/office personnel will determine whether the student should remain in school or go home.
+If the nurse/office personnel feels it is necessary for a student to be picked up, the school will notify the student's parent's/guardian first.
+If the office/nurse are unable to make contact with the student's parents/guardian the other emergency contacts will be notified..
+The student must wait in the main office/school to be signed out.
+If emergency medical attention is deemed necessary, such as notifying 911 or other emergency personnel to treat student illness, accident or injury, the office/nurse will follow the school's emergency procedures and attempt to make contact with the student's parents/guardian first before contacting emergency services, unless time is of the essence in treating the student's current medical condition.
+In the event the school is unable to make contact with the student's parents/guardian they will attempt to make contact with all other person's listed on the Emergency Authorization Form.
+Students are not permitted to use their personal or another person's cell phone to call or text parents or other persons outside the school to pick them up for any reason.
 No student will be released from school without proper parent permission.
 Please make sure the office has current phone numbers so that we may make contact with parents and guardians.
 As a general rule students are sent home from school for fevers (Temperature at 100.0 or higher), vomiting, diarrhea, exposure or symptoms of communicable disease, exposure to bloodborne pathogens, or injuries requiring supervision or further medical attention.